-Interns going to Bonn, Cologne, Berlin and Madrid must be proficient in German and Spanish, respectively, apart from technical terms that are normally acquired reasonably quickly.
-We normally recommend at least two years of college level languages courses or the equivalent.
+Interns going to Bonn/Cologne, Berlin and Madrid must be proficient in German or Spanish, respectively.
+Apart from technical terms that are normally acquired reasonably quickly, we normally recommend at least two years of college level language courses or the equivalent.
 No foreign language skills are required for the Brussels program as the courses are taught in English and students can intern for English-speaking MEPs or in English-speaking businesses.
 However, students who have a good command of any of the European Union official languages can possibly be placed with an MEP from that particular country.
 Bear in mind that your proficiency will improve.

 We look for undergraduate students from the United States and Canada who are curious about the world, who enjoy new challenges, and who have a good academic background.
 Preference is given to those who can demonstrate open-mindedness, flexibility, and understand what it means to be a "team player."
 Most interns are juniors or seniors, but some second-semester sophomores may be eligible.
 Applicants for our programs normally have a minimum GPA of 3.0.

 International students studying at schools in the United States and Canada are also welcome to apply.
 The visa process is often the same as the US and Canadian students, but it is you should check with the appropriate consulate to verify the type of visa that is needed.